 Green Bean Salad with Greek Olives and Feta Cheese (Video)

-I love this Green Bean Salad with Greek Olives and Feta Cheese.
-There are so many of my favorite flavors in this tasty salad that uses fresh summer green beans!
+I love this Green Bean Salad with Greek Olives and Feta Cheese, and there are so many of my favorite flavors in this tasty salad that uses fresh summer green beans!
 And it’s low-carb, Keto, low-glycemic, gluten-free, South Beach Diet friendly, and perfect for Meatless Monday!
 Use the Diet-Type Index to find more recipes like this one.

 Watch the video to see if you’d like to make